Buckle up for the greatest harvest of the year: EZVIZ blows people’s mind with irresistible deals on sought-after smart products, bringing families love and care to welcome a new year

-TOKYO, Nov.
-23, 2025 (GLOBE NEWSWIRE) -- This holiday season, EZVIZ, the market-favourite smart companion, is refreshing homes with its feature-packed gadgets at special offers.
+DUBAI, United Arab Emirates, Nov.
+24, 2025 (GLOBE NEWSWIRE) -- This holiday season, EZVIZ, the market-favourite smart companion, is refreshing homes with its feature-packed gadgets at special offers.
 In the spirit of giving and celebration, it’s the perfect time to reward yourselves and delight loved ones with long-awaited smart gadgets at great savings, extending precious family time with safety, convenience, and care into the new year.

-To make gift-hunting easier, EZVIZ presents exclusive savings on its popular smart cameras.
-Households longing for upgraded security, can find the ideal option from the list.
+To make gift-hunting easier, EZVIZ presents exclusive savings across its popular smart cameras, video doorphones and smart locks.
+Households longing for upgraded security and convenience, can find the ideal option from the list.
 Here are some must-have highlights:

 Contact: